adamgmz/JenkinsLab/README.md

 # JenkinsLab
-This is my commit for my homework lab assignment
+This is my commit for my lab assignment